raymundpaulfontanilla/sante-barley-landing-page/README.md

 # My First Landing Page

 ## Introduction
 This project is my first landing page, created to practice and strengthen my front-end web development fundamentals.
-My main focus is improving my skills in position alignment, with the ultimate goal of becoming a full-fledged full-stack web developer.
+As a PHP Backend Laravel API Developer, my main focus is improving my skills in position alignment, with the ultimate goal of becoming a full-fledged full-stack web developer.
 This project also serves as the first step in building my portfolio.

 ## Project Overview
 This landing page is designed for **Santé Barley** and incorporates **Search Engine Optimization (SEO)** techniques to enhance online visibility.
 The page aims to help my mother market the **Santé Barley** product effectively.